smartdevicelink/sdl_evolution/nnnn-Expand-Mobile-putfile-RPC.md

   </function>
 ```

-Core should not delete file when one chunk was corrupted and it will response "Corrupted_DATA" to app, Instead of "Invalid_DATA".
-So that the app has a chance to correct that chunk instead of resending entire file.
-App will know it is corrupted chunk of data, and it will start retransmission for that chunk.
+Background for current framework:
+When dealing with large binary file, app breaks file into chunks and putfile chunks one by one to core.
+If core received the chunk successfully, it will response result code "success" and append that chunk to binary file cache.
+Otherwise, core will response result code "Invalid_DATA" and that chunk will not be appended to binary file cache.

+Change:
+Once CRC checksum is enabled, Core will compare CRC checksum calculated by received data and CRC checksum provided by putfile request.
+If two checksum value doesn't agree to each other, Core will know received data is corrupted.
+Then, Core shall not delete binary file cache and it should response "Corrupted_DATA" to app, instead of "Invalid_DATA".
+This gives app a chance to directly correct that  chunk before transfering next chunk.
+With "Corrupted_DATA" response, app will know it is corrupted chunk of data, it will start retransmitting for that chunk.
+App will retry up to 5 times(defined by application) before it stop and record errors.

 Major change:
 		1. New parameters to putfile request and response
 		2. Send "Corrupted_DATA" instead of "Invalid_DATA" to app.(SDL core only change)
+		3. SDL core generate CRC32 checksum based on received putfile data if CRC checksum option is enabled. ( SDL core only change)

 ## Impact on existing code

 ## Alternatives considered

+NO